 - Lack of regular mentorship from the experienced person.
-When an agent is stuck and doesn’t understand the next moves towards solutions, even having enough knowledge, here’s the place where the manager must assist.
+When an agent is stuck and doesn’t understand the next moves toward solutions, even having enough knowledge, here’s place where the manager must assist.

-By resolving these issues, managers do more than just provide the mentorship, they’re sharing with the experience they’ve collected by years or even decades.
+By resolving these issues, managers do more than just provide mentorship, they’re sharing the experience they’ve collected over years or even decades.
 So every manager that wishes to ensure the highest quality of the employee must show how to solve a particular issue or close a sale.

 Positive working conditions

 Of course, your contact center is a serious place where agents earn money for the company.
-Each of them makes their own contribution, and that’s how your company achieves constant cash flow, brand image, and competitiveness.
+Each makes its own contribution, and that’s how your company achieves constant cash flow, brand image, and competitiveness.

 You can enhance your business and reduce burnout by adding positive working conditions